-ARD stands for admission, review, and dismissal.
-The ARD committee convenes for each student who is identified as needing a full and individual evaluation for special education services.
-The eligible student and his or her parents are members of the committee.
+ARD is the admission, review, and dismissal committee convened for each student who is identified as needing a full and individual evaluation for special education services.
+The eligible student's parents are part of the committee.

-Attendance review committee is responsible for reviewing a student's absences when the student's attendance drops below 90 percent, or in some cases 75 percent, of the days the class is offered.
-Under guidelines adopted by the board, the committee will determine whether there were extenuating circumstances for the absences and whether the student needs to complete certain conditions to master the course and regain credit or a final grade lost because of absences.
+Attendance Review Committee is sometimes responsible for reviewing a student's absences when the student's attendance drops below 90 percent of the days the class is offered.
+Under guidelines adopted by the board, the committee will determine whether there were extenuating circumstances for the absences and whether the student needs to complete certain conditions to master the course and regain credit lost because of absences.